mieweb/docs/content/functions/quality-of-care/measures/quality-measures-list/cms-137-initiation-and-engagement-of-alcohol-and-other-drug-dependence-treatment.md

 </tr>
 <tr>
 <td><strong>Denominator Exclusions</strong></td>
-<td><ul><li><p>Exclude patients with a negative diagnosis history, defined as an encounter or medication treatment for a diagnosis of alcohol, opioid or other drug abuse or dependence in the 60 days prior to the first episode of alcohol or drug dependence.</p></li><li><p>Exclude patients who are in hospice care for any part of the measurement period.</p></li></ul></td>
+<td><ul><li>Exclude patients with a negative diagnosis history, defined as an encounter or medication treatment for a diagnosis of alcohol, opioid or other drug abuse or dependence in the 60 days prior to the first episode of alcohol or drug dependence.</li><li>Exclude patients who are in hospice care for any part of the measurement period.</li></ul></td>
 </tr>
 <tr>
 <td><strong>Numerator</strong></td>
 <td>Initiation of treatment includes either an intervention or medication for the treatment of AOD abuse or dependence within 14 days of the diagnosis.</td>
-<td>Engagement in ongoing treatment within 34 days of initiation includes:
+<td>Engagement in ongoing treatment within 34 days of initiation includes:<br />
-<ul><li><p>Patients that initiated treatment with a psychosocial visit, and whose engagement criteria was fulfilled by a dispensed medication.</p></li><li><p>Patients that initiated treatment with a psychosocial visit, and whose engagement criteria was fulfilled by two further psychosocial visits.</p></li><li><p>Patients that initiated treatment with a dispensed medication, and whose engagement criteria was fulfilled by both a further medication dispense and a psychosocial visit.</p></li><li><p>Patients that initiated treatment with a dispensed medication, and whose engagement criteria was fulfilled by two psychosocial visits.</p></li></ul></td>
+<ul><li>Patients that initiated treatment with a psychosocial visit, and whose engagement criteria was fulfilled by a dispensed medication.</li><li>Patients that initiated treatment with a psychosocial visit, and whose engagement criteria was fulfilled by two further psychosocial visits.</li><li>Patients that initiated treatment with a dispensed medication, and whose engagement criteria was fulfilled by both a further medication dispense and a psychosocial visit.</li><li>Patients that initiated treatment with a dispensed medication, and whose engagement criteria was fulfilled by two psychosocial visits.</li></ul></td>
 </tr>
 <tr>
 <td><strong>Numerator Exclusions</strong></td>